bdorney/CMS_GEM_TB_Timing/README.txt

 		cd ../src/

-	Open makefile_analyzer, ensure the compiler is correct for your system
+	Open makefile_plotter, ensure the compiler is correct for your system

 		i.e. CC = g++ or clang (for Mac OS > 10.9 ???)